As specialists in all things litigation, DC’s Axinn offers a compact team and mAXImal salary package…

 Summer associate profile:

-During their summer with Axinn, associates attend internal meetings and seminars to familiarize themselves with lawyers, clients and a range of projects that comprise our practice.
-In addition, Axinn attorneys and outside professionals provide training in such topics as legal writing, litigation strategy and how to effectively utilize firm resources and support services.
+During their summer with Axinn, associates attend internal meetings and seminars trainings to familiarize themselves with our lawyers, clients and a range of projects that comprise our practice.
+In addition, Axinn attorneys and outside professionals provide training in such topics as legal writing, oral communications, litigation strategy and how to effectively utilize firm resources and support services.
 Each training experience emphasizes “learning by doing” and serves to enhance opportunities for summer associates to develop, exercise and build confidence in their skills.
-Each summer associate is assigned a partner and associate mentor, who are available to prioritize assignments and act as a sounding board.
+They also receive hands on experience observing depositions and client meetings, which prepares them in real-time for tasks otherwise performed by our leanly staffed team of junior associates.
+Each summer associate is assigned a partner and associate mentor, who are available to prioritize assignments and act as a sounding board

 Recruitment website: www.axinn.com